End of Term Academic Review: Decisions

 - where the Committee wants to hear more information;

-- where the final vote may be Required Withdrawal.
+- where the final vote may be Required Academic Leave.

 In both cases students, advisors, departments, and housemasters are notified of the Deferred Action so that they can prepare information for the Deferred Action Meetings, held two weeks later.
 Students and advisors receive this notice by email and posted letter.

-If you receive a Deferred Action letter, see If Your Review is Deferred for advice on how to respond constructively.
+Students and advisors, see If Your Review is Deferred for advice on how to respond constructively to a deferred decision.

-Required Withdrawal means that you must leave MIT for at least two consecutive terms.
-It is not expulsion, though you must apply for readmission in order to return.
-Its purpose is to give you time in which to assess your priorities, work at clearing issues or situations that contributed to your failure, and prepare for possible return to MIT.
-The Institute encourages you to keep in touch with your advisor, department, and a dean in Student Support Services while on required withdrawal status.
+Required Academic Leave means that the student must stay away from MIT for at least a full calendar year.
+Its purpose is to give the student time in which to assess priorities, work at clearing issues or situations that contributed to failure, and prepare for possible return to MIT.
+In requiring this leave the CAP will state actions the student must take before applying to return, including coursework at another institution, medical treatment if warranted, employment, and/or other activities appropriate for the individual student.
+The Institute encourages such students to keep in touch with their advisor, department, and a dean in Student Support Services while on Required Academic Leave.

-CAP rarely requires a student to withdraw without at least one term spent on Warning, though circumstances sometimes warrant this.
+CAP rarely imposes Required Academic Leave without at least one term spent on Warning, though circumstances sometimes warrant this.